AdobeDocs/dynamic-media-developer-resources.en/help/aem-ips-api/types/c-data-types/r-active-job.md

 ---
 description: A job that runs on a server.
 Also, it is an instance of a scheduled job.
-seo-description: A job that runs on a server.
-Also, it is an instance of a scheduled job.
-seo-title: ActiveJob

 solution: Experience Manager
 title: ActiveJob
-uuid: d7120a88-6f3e-4844-aafa-83d419470fad

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Administrator
 ---